 This book, indeed, portrays realistic perfectly flawed characters.
 It also tackles timely situations where some teenagers find their selves in.
 It also has opinions that somehow a little bit related to religion and – of course, again – sex that the interpretation may vary from reader to reader.
 Personally, I felt that this book was too much.
 I just felt bad most of the time because of what I was reading and the ideas I was conceiving.
 And the story of Nina, no matter how realistic and timely she and her situation was, it was dragging and just seemed like going nowhere.
 The plot really didn’t please me as a reader.

-The very sensitive issue I personally dislike the most in this book was that thing about the Virgin Martyrs and how Nina said that they were actually being aroused by God.
+What I personally dislike the most in this book was that thing about the Virgin Martyrs and how Nina said that they were actually being aroused by God.
 That what they were feeling was lust and not the holiness of God.
 I am wholeheartedly offended and as a Catholic and I see it as very disrespectful.
 Even though I know that not all people believe in Him, I still really felt so disrespected at that time.
-It was like she’s saying that those Virgin Martyrs were having sex with God.
-That was so AWFUL.

 I can’t say that I really hate this book but I personally didn’t enjoy this either.
-I don’t wholly like Nina BUT I like the fact that she was perfectly flawed and shows a very realistic portrayal of teenagers who got bad parenting from their parents.
-I do not wholly dislike her because I understand that what she had become was just because of her parents and not just because the author wants her to be like that with no apparent reason.
+I don’t wholly like Nina but I like the fact that she was perfectly flawed and shows a very realistic portrayal of teenagers who got bad parenting from their parents.
+I understand that what she had become was just because of her parents.
 This book has many things to say concerning so many sensitive issues that are really timely but not every message this book conveys was suitable for everyone, some were even hard to accept or even comprehend and it just really depends on how the reader will interpret those messages.

 I felt really disconnected with this book.
 And there were so many beliefs or ideas I do not personally agree with which is maybe one of the reasons why I just felt REALLY unattached.
 And I felt no sense of direction where the story was going.
 It just feels like the talking about sex and Nina’s mother’s implausible beliefs about love will never end.
 I can’t find it in me to like this story.
 It was just okay.
 It was JUST OKAY for me.